jonas-doerr/baseball-card-game/ReadMe.md

 - Development of classes

 ## real to-do list
+- develop into a website where the game is playable
 - fix base advancement for walks (only move when forced) [DONE]
 - tie base advancement into batter characteristics [DONE]
     - add a name attribute to players [DONE]